samuela/torch2jax/README.md

 Run the test suite with `pytest` running in `nix develop`.
 Format the codebase with `ruff check --fix . && ruff format .`.
 Build the package with `nix build`.

 CI is handled by GitHub Actions.
 When modifying the CI configuration, it can be handy to test locally before pushing.
 This can be achieved with [act](https://github.com/nektos/act/issues/269).
 Run `act` within `nix develop` to run the CI locally.

+## License
+torch2jax is licensed depending on your usecase.
+In general, torch2jax is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+That being said, torch2jax is also available under an [MIT](https://opensource.org/license/mit) license in the following contexts:

+1. You are using torch2jax for personal, non-commercial use.
+2. You are using torch2jax in a not-for-profit organization and for non-commercial use, eg. academia.
+3. You are using torch2jax in a commercial context within a company of 25 people or fewer.

+Please reach out to discuss licensing options if you are interested in using torch2jax under an MIT license in any other context.
+A portion of all proceeds go to axial spondyloarthritis (aka ankylosing spondylitis) research.